VanderpoelLiam/liamvanderpoel.com/content/archive/rlhf/index.md

 $$

 The way we solve this optimization is through the use of policy-gradient reinforcement learning algorithms, such as PPO, GRPO and DPO.

+Say someting along the lines of: A major challenge of RLHf is how we solve the above optimization problem.
+That there are many proposed algorithms that all fall under the umbrella of polily-gradient RL algorithms.
+But that we leave the explanation of these algorithms to another article.

 For a more detailed look at the whole procedure, see the OpenAI paper [Fine-Tuning Language Models from Human Preferences.](https://arxiv.org/pdf/1909.08593)